 - Located next to the recreational and fitness facilities in Ritchie Coliseum

-Amenities
+Furniture & Amenities

-Houses on Fraternity Row are furnished with:
+Houses on Fraternity Row are furnished with beds, mattresses, dresser(s), desk(s) with a drawer and desk chair(s).

 Each room also has window blinds, closet space, a smoke alarm, a fire suppression sprinkler, and an overhead light.
 Central air-conditioning is available during the University cooling season (typically from late April to September).